Coréon Dú: Personal life and relatives

-Aside from the relatives in the world of music such as Liceu Vieira Dias, Beto Gourgel, Carlitos Vieira Dias, André Mingas, and Kizua Gourgel, Coréon has several relatives from his generation and younger generations working in the creative world.
+He has several relatives in the world of music, such as Liceu Vieira Dias, Beto Gourgel, Carlitos Vieira Dias, André Mingas, and Kizua Gourgel.

+Coréon Dú comes from a musical family.
+His grandfather's cousin, Liceu Vieira Dias was a founding member of Ngola Ritmos.
+His uncle, musician Carlitos Vieira Dias played a role in introducing Coreon to Filipe Mukenga and Filipe Zau, two of Angola's most iconic composers.
+They wrote Serpente and Ilha, respectively, which became one of Coreon's biggest songs to date.
+Liceu's nephew, André Mingas was also a guiding force as he wrote Lemba, which was well received in Angola.
+His father's first cousin, Beto Gourgel, was one of Angola's most well known comedians & musicians.
+His son, Kizua Gourgel, is also a successful singer-songwriter from Angola.

-His maternal first cousins Glen Abrantes and Emmanuel Abrantes are up and coming models based in London with an impressive curriculum of work for brands such as TopMan, Adidas, Philipp Plein, Brioni and many more.
+His maternal first cousins Glen Abrantes and Emanuel Abrantes are models based in London.

 His step-cousin Sharam Diniz is a Portuguese-Angolan model and entrepreneur who was the first model originating from either Angola or Portugal to walk for Victoria's Secret annual fashion show.
-She's done campaigns for numerous clients over the years, including Tom Ford and Clinique.